Dalgona/serum-site/pages/docs/templates.md

   </g>
 </svg>

-Defines the overall structure and look & feel of the website.
+This template defines the overall structure and look & feel of the website.
+In other words, the root element of the page (`<html>`&hellip;`</html>`) should be defined here.

-Description
+In addition to common helper functions, you need to use the additional variables specific to this template, which are:

+* `page_title`

+    The text displayed in the title bar of the web browser.
+This is usually expanded into the title of a page or a blog post.

+* `navigation`

+    This variable is replaced by the rendered result of `nav.html.eex`.

+* `contents`

+    Represents the main contents area.
+Depending on the type of the page, it's replaced by the rendered result of `page.html.eex`, `list.html.eex`, or `post.html.eex`.

 ### `templates/nav.html.eex`